barebonesdev/StorageEverywhere/README.md

 ## StorageEverywhere

-This plugin is ported from [PCLStorage](https://github.com/dsplaisted/PCLStorage/blob/master/README.md), because I need this plugin to work with .NET Standard.
+This plugin is ported from [PCLStorage](https://github.com/dsplaisted/PCLStorage/blob/master/README.md), because I need this plugin to work with .NET Standard, and has also been updated for .NET 10 UWP.

 **Supported Platforms**